Foil vs. Rotary Shavers: What Gives the Closest Shave?

 And because the individual shaving heads can flex inwards, rotary shavers can easily adapt to the shape of your head.
 This makes them an ideal choice for bald head shaving too.

 Contrary to foil shavers, rotary electric shavers are also quieter to operate.
-This allows you to get the close shave you desire without waking up the neighbors.
+This allows you to get the close shave you desire without waking up the entire house.
 On the flipside, some rotary shavers are a bit challenging to clean.
-This is because you may have to take apart the components to get rid of the hair stuck within.
+The shaving head may require a few additional steps to take off, and it may not be as easy as foil shaver’s heads, that usually come off by simply pulling it.

-Even though they may work great for longer hair, they may not offer the same performance when it comes to cutting straight, fine hair., This is due to the independent rotation of the heads.
+Even though they may work great for longer hair, they may not offer the same performance when it comes to cutting straight, flat-lying or ingrown hair.
+This is due to the independent rotation of the heads, and the round design makes it unable to “lift” hairs up.

 Do Foil or Rotary Shavers Provide the Best Shave?
 Final Thoughts

-To answer your big question on whether rotary or foil electric shavers provide the closest shave; it truly depends on
+To answer your question on whether rotary or foil electric shavers provide the closest shave; it truly depends on:

 - The type of hair you have